Real patient. Individual

 The more you scratch, the more your skin breaks down.
 That brings about more itching.
 The cycle continues.

 Not an actual patient.

-Use this Healthgrades™ tool to easily find nearby specialists with experience in treating teens and adults with uncontrolled moderate-to-severe eczema (atopic dermatitis).
+Use this Healthgrades™ tool to easily find nearby specialists with experience in treating children, teens, and adults with uncontrolled moderate-to-severe eczema (atopic dermatitis).